News

 Hyperlipidemia puts patients at risk for adverse cardiovascular outcomes. | Image Credit: © Chopang.studio - stock.adobe.com

-PCSK9 inhibitors are a standard of care cholesterol-lowering medicine, and the positive trial results from the CORALreef clinical development program demonstrate the strong potential of enlicitide decanoate to become an additional PCSK9 inhibitor approved for use in patients with hyperlipidemia.4
+PCSK9 inhibitors are a standard of care cholesterol-lowering medicine, and the positive trial results from the CORALreef clinical development program demonstrate the strong potential of enlicitide to become an additional PCSK9 inhibitor approved for use in patients with hyperlipidemia.4

-“We are thrilled to bring forward the first phase 3 results from our clinical development program evaluating enlicitide, which, if approved, would be the first marketed oral PCSK9 inhibitor in the US,” said Dean Y. Li, president of Merck Research Laboratories, in a news release.
+“We are thrilled to bring forward the first phase 3 results from our clinical development program evaluating enlicitide, which, if approved, would be the first marketed oral PCSK9 inhibitor in the US,” Dean Y. Li, MD, PhD, president of Merck Research Laboratories, said in a news release.
 “Enlicitide is a novel macrocyclic peptide that has the potential to deliver antibody-like efficacy and specificity for the validated PCSK9 mechanism in the form of a daily oral pill.”1

 The CORALreef HeFH Trial

-The randomized, double-blind, placebo-controlled, multicenter phase 3 CORALreef HeFH was designed to evaluate the safety and efficacy of enlicitide compared with placebo in patients with heterozygous familial hypercholesterolemia (HeFH) who have a history of or are at risk for atherosclerotic cardiovascular disease (ASCVD) and are being treated with a statin.
+The randomized, double-blind, placebo-controlled, multicenter phase 3 CORALreef HeFH trial was designed to evaluate the safety and efficacy of enlicitide compared with placebo in patients with heterozygous familial hypercholesterolemia (HeFH) who have a history of or are at risk for atherosclerotic cardiovascular disease (ASCVD) and are being treated with a statin.
 HeFH is a genetic disorder that increases LDL-C, with levels reaching as high as 190 mg/dL or more.1,5

-Primary end points were mean percent change from baseline in LDL-C at week 24, the number of participants with 1 or more AEs, and the number of participants who discontinued the study drug due to an AE.
-Key secondary end points included changes in LDL-C at week 52 and mean percent change from baseline in non-high-density lipoprotein cholesterol (non-HDL-C).
+Primary end points were mean percent change from baseline in LDL-C at week 24, number of participants with 1 or more AEs, and the number of participants who discontinued the study drug due to an AE.
+Key secondary end points included changes in LDL-C at week 52 and mean percent change from baseline in non–high-density lipoprotein cholesterol (non–HDL-C).
 Investigators reported statistically significant reductions in LDL-C for patients with HeFH using enlicitide vs placebo.1

 The CORALreef AddOn Trial

 CORALreef AddOn, a phase 3, randomized, double-blind, multicenter trial, compared the efficacy and safety of enlicitide with other standard-of-care statins, including ezetimibe (Zetia; Merck), bempedoic acid, and ezetimibe and bempedoic acid.
-The patient population included those with hypercholesterolemia who had a history of a major ASCVD event or were at risk for a major ASCVD event and were treated with a statin.1
+The participants included those with hypercholesterolemia who had a history of a major ASCVD event or were at risk for a major ASCVD event and were treated with a statin.1

 The primary end point of the trial was mean percent change from baseline in LDL-C at week 8, with secondary end points including mean percent change from baseline in non–HDL-C and apoprotein B. Building on the original CORALreef HeFH trial results, investigators reported clinically meaningful reductions in LDL-C for enlicitide use vs bempedoic acid and vs ezetimibe and bempedoic acid.
-Results from both trials provide a significant trove of evidence, demonstrating the effectiveness of enlicitide decanoate in multiple patient populations.1
+Results from both trials provided a significant trove of evidence, demonstrating the effectiveness of enlicitide in multiple patient populations.1

 Enlicitide Could Become a Valuable Option for Pharmacists and Providers